tommmb/aes-python/README.md

 # aes-python

-AES-128 implementation in Python., currently only supporting ECB mode.
+AES-128 implementation in Python.

+Currently only supports ECB mode of operation